ultimate271/notes/dostoevsky/brothers04.02.md

 “You see you are in a better humor now,” said Alyosha, smiling.

+#### Fyodor speaks of Ivan as a cloud of dust and Mitya as a beetle to crush.
+He had wanted to ask Aloysha to ask Mitya if he would accept money, but has since taken that idea back
 “Um!
 I love you even without the brandy, but with scoundrels I am a scoundrel.
 Ivan is not going to Tchermashnya—why is that?
 He wants to spy how much I give Grushenka if she comes.
 They are all scoundrels!
 But I